Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey: Diffusion model-based Image Restoration Methods

 \subsubsection{Condition with Pre-processed References}

 Even though direct concatenation with the low-quality image shows promising performance, the artifacts in low-quality images inevitably cause harmful effects on the generation of the diffusion model, especially for severe and diverse distortions.
-To mitigate this issue, several studies strive to enhance the condition by preprocessing low-quality images with either jointly trained modules or pre-trained restoration networks.
+To mitigate this issue, several studies \citep{yin2023cle-CLE-Diffusion,wang2023lldiffusion-LLDiffuion,shang2023resdiff,niu2023cdpmsr,intro-densely-13,moser2023waving,guo2023boundary-BCDiff,wang2024promptrr,wu2023hsr-HSR-diff} strive to enhance the condition by preprocessing low-quality images with either jointly trained modules or pre-trained restoration networks.
 As depicted in Fig.~\ref{fig:preprocessing}, these works can be grouped into two categories based on the preprocessing strategies, \ieno, condition with pre-processed reference image and feature.

-\textbf{Pre-processed reference image.} To alleviate the side effects of artifacts in low-quality images, CDPMSR~\cite{niu2023cdpmsr} exploits existing super-resolution models, \egno, RCAN~\cite{zhang2018image-RCAN}, SwinIR~\cite{swinIR-transformer}, EDSR~\cite{EDSR-9}, to enhance the low-quality image, thereby providing a high-quality and more reliable condition for diffusion model.
+\textbf{Pre-processed reference image.} To alleviate the side effects of artifacts in low-quality images, CDPMSR \citep{niu2023cdpmsr} exploits existing super-resolution models, \egno, RCAN \citep{zhang2018image-RCAN}, SwinIR \citep{swinIR-transformer}, EDSR \citep{EDSR-9}, to enhance the low-quality image, thereby providing a high-quality and more reliable condition for diffusion model.
 Additionally, it eschews the stochastic sampling during the reverse process in favor of a deterministic denoising process, yielding superior image quality and faster inference.
 Notably, the pre-processing reference image can serve as not only an enhanced condition but also an initially well-restored image.
-Therefore, ResDiff~\cite{shang2023resdiff} utilizes a pre-trained CNN to generate a low-frequency content-abundant image as the initially restored image and exploits the conditional diffusion model to further generate the residuals between the pre-processed distorted image and its corresponding clean image.
+Therefore, ResDiff \citep{shang2023resdiff} utilizes a pre-trained CNN to generate a low-frequency content-abundant image as the initially restored image and exploits the conditional diffusion model to further generate the residuals between the pre-processed distorted image and its corresponding clean image.
+In contrast, DehazeDDPM \citep{yu2023high-HazeDDPM} tries to add a physics-aware image as an auxiliary condition to achieve complex dehazing task.
+Thus they generate the transmission map, and haze-free image $I$ through physical modeling.
+Then, these preprocessed images are then incorporated into diffusion through dynamic fusion.